TehMerow/blender_create_outline_mesh/README.md

+This addon can just be done with geometry nodes now

+goodbye

 # Create Outline Objects In Blender With Ease

  **This blender addon creates an outline object for your objects with materials**